BabylonJS/OldDocumentationSite/content/How_To/GUI/Gui.md

 PG_TITLE: How To Use Babylon.GUI
 ---

-# How To Use Babylon.GUI
+# How To Use Babylon GUI

 The Babylon.js GUI library is an extension you can use to generate interactive user interface.
 It is build on top of the DynamicTexture.